 There you go, you’ve just finished reading about the last portable console before smartphones and tablets took over!
 I think this gives us an idea of what services/features users were expecting from portable handhelds in the early noughties – and how this evolved during the next decade.

-As for the next article, I’ll need to first take one month or two to focus on all the issues & requests submitted on the Github repo and do some maintenance work on the site as well, but rest assured I’m striving to make the next writing as complete as this one!
+As for the next article, I’ll need to first take one month or two to focus on all the issues and requests submitted on the Github repo and do some maintenance work on the site, but rest assured I’m striving to make the next writing as complete as this one!

 Until next time!